Svoloch/etc-js/README.md

 Break arguments list by fragments and curry by them.
 `$F.prototype.preprocessAll`
 --
-Apply the function to argument list and pass result as arguments to current function.
+Applies the function to argument list and pass result as arguments to current function.

 `$F.prototype.flip`
 --
-Change arguments orget.
+Changes arguments order.

 `$F.prototype.preprocess`
 --
-Apply passed function to argument in the same position.
+Applies passed function to argument in the same position.

 `$F.prototype.preprocessStrict`
 --